What is cohort analysis? Learn how this tool is helpful with our cohort analysis chart for SaaS.

-Cohort analysis is a behavioral analysis that takes the data from a given eCommerce platform, web application, subscription, or SaaS business and breaks down all the users into related groups for analysis.
+What is a cohort analysis?
+Cohort analysis is a behavioral analysis that takes the data from a given eCommerce platform, web application, subscription, or SaaS cohort business and breaks down all the users into related groups for analysis.
 These related groups, or cohorts, usually share common characteristics or experiences within a defined time span.

-Cohort analysis is a tool to measure user engagement over time.
+Cohort analysis tools to measure user engagement over time.
 It helps to know whether user engagement is actually getting better over time or if it is only appearing to improve because of growth.

 Cohort analysis shows how the metrics are developing over the life of the customer, as well as over the life of the product.